 I have had a bit of a love/hate relationship with the fashion industry throughout my career.
 Whilst I have always loved the creativity and expressiveness that the industry garners, I have also become privy to its unique pressures, at time unethical supply chain practices, environmental costs, and influences on mental health.
 It was for these latter reasons that I took a break from the industry.

-While deciding to leave the industry was extremely difficult, taking a couple of years off to travel, study toward my psychology degree, and gain some experience working within the health services sector really helped to re-ground me.
+While deciding to leave the industry was extremely difficult, taking a couple of years off to travel, study toward my psychology degree, and gain some experience working within the health services and education sectors really helped to re-ground me.

 My time in London had a dramatic impact on me.
 I started to find myself gravitating back to the world of fashion, this time researching and writing about human behaviour relevant to fashion and business, drawing together my academic and creative experience and skills.
 In particular, I became interested in ethical and sustainable practices within the industry, and the impacts these have on the individuals (both worker and consumer) involved.

 Something really started to shift in me, and my lifestyle choices dramatically changed.
 I found myself analysing the wardrobe I owned, investigating fibres and questioning who made my clothes.
 I was sewing more, buying less, and choosing to buy sustainable and ethical fashion whenever I could.
 I was also burying myself in books, podcasts, and attending talks related to the production, consumption and disposal of fashion.